logzio/logzio-nodejs/README.md

  By default, any error is logged to the console.
 This can be changed by supplying a callback function.

+## Before you begin you will need:
+- `Nodejs` with version 14.x or above

 ## Sample usage
 ```javascript